simonw/webhook-relay/readme.txt

 A Node.js server for forwarding webhook requests in a non-blocking manner.

-Webhooks are brilliant, but implementing them as a provider is a little tricky as your application has to make HTTP request to arbitrary endpoints when specific actions occur.
+http://www.webhooks.org/ are brilliant, but implementing them as a provider is a little tricky as your application has to make HTTP request to arbitrary endpoints when specific actions occur.
 If there are many of those endpoints and some of them are slow to respond, this could degrade the performance of your application.

 A common solution to this problem is to place outgoing webhook